 Men's Basketball Coaches

-A passionate and tireless worker is what newly-appointed head coach Joe Dooley has in assistant coach Michael Fly.
+A passionate and tireless worker is what second-year head coach Joe Dooley has in assistant coach Michael Fly.
+Fly enters his fourth season as an FGCU assistant coach in 2014-15.

-Fly enters his third season in Dunk City where he has been a part of 41 wins, an A-Sun Tournament title and a run to the Sweet 16 in 2013 that captivated the nation and put the SWFL campus’ initials FGCU on the map for good.
+Fly has been a part of 63 wins the past three years, three A-Sun Championship final appearances, an A-Sun Tournament title and an A-Sun regular-season championship, an appearance in the NIT and a run to the Sweet Sixteen which captivated the nation and put the SWFL campus on the map for good.

-Deemed a No. 15 seed and sent to Philadelphia, the Eagles captured the hearts of the city of Philadelphia and the nation by defeating East Region No. 2 seed Georgetown in the second round before extending its win streak to seven games with another double figure win over No. 7 seed San Diego State.
-FGCU’s up-tempo style which produced a A-Sun best 72.9 points per game helped FGCU become the first No. 15 seed in NCAA history to advance to the Sweet 16 and the first team since Florida in 1987 to win its first two NCAA Tournament contests.
-The Eagles finished with a program Division I record 26 wins.
+Deemed a No. 15 seed and sent to Philadelphia, the Eagles captured the hearts of the city and the nation by defeating East Region No. 2 seed Georgetown in the second round before extending its win streak to seven games with another double-figure win over No. 7 seed San Diego State.
+FGCU’s up-tempo style – which produced an A-Sun best 72.9 points per game – helped FGCU become the first No. 15 seed in NCAA history to advance to the Sweet 16 and the first team since Florida in 1987 to win its first two NCAA Tournament contests.
+The Eagles finished with a program D-I record 26 wins.

-Like Enfield, Fly came to FGCU from Florida State where he was the video coordinator for each of the last three FSU NCAA Tournament teams (2008-11) and worked with future NBA draft picks Toney Douglas, Solomon Alabi, Ryan Reid, Chris Singleton and Bernard James.
+Like Enfield, Fly came to FGCU from Florida State where he was the video coordinator for three FSU NCAA Tournament teams (2008-11) and worked with future NBA draft picks Toney Douglas, Solomon Alabi, Ryan Reid, Chris Singleton and Bernard James.
 Fly also served as the assistant director of Leonard Hamilton Basketball Camps during his time in Tallahassee.

 Fly spent the 2007-08 year as a corporate and broadcast alliances intern with the NCAA after serving as a video coordinator intern with the Charlotte Bobcats of the NBA in 2006-07.